-He says he returned to Thailand to check his warehouse following the 2011 Thailand flood and to finalize a business shipment to Liberia.
-He says he was detained while attempting to depart Bangkok, and that the fertilizer found in his shophouse in Samut Sakhon does not belong to him.
+He says he returned to Thailand to check his warehouse following the 2011 Thailand flood and to finalise a business shipment to Liberia.
+He says he was detained while attempting to depart Bangkok, and that the fertiliser found in his shophouse in Samut Sakhon does not belong to him.

 Opinions and views expressed on this site are those of the author’s only.
 Read more at About me